Learn about the common symptoms of alcohol withdrawal.

 This sudden reduction of drinking disrupts brain activity, which leads to numerous withdrawal symptoms.
 These are physical and mental reactions that can appear the same day that drinking stops.

 If you or a loved one is experiencing alcohol withdrawal, it's important to know what to expect — and when to reach out for help.

 The timeline of alcohol withdrawal can vary.
 Typically, mild symptoms begin within hours after the last drink and can become progressively more severe.
 If you are experiencing mild and moderate symptoms of withdrawal, it's important to seek medical attention before more severe and potentially life-threatening symptoms occur.

 Mild symptoms can begin within hours of the last drink and usually include minor physical discomfort and changes in mood.
 These symptoms can feel similar to a hangover.
 But for people who have consumed a significant amount of alcohol every day for a few weeks or longer, it’s important to not disregard these symptoms but rather work with a medical professional to treat them immediately to prevent progression to more severe symptoms.

-Stage two: Moderate symptoms can begin within 12 hours after the last drink and are more intense compared with Stage One symptoms.
+Moderate symptoms can begin within six hours after the last drink.
+During this stage, the mild symptoms listed above may intensify.
+Other moderate symptoms include higher blood pressure, fever, irregular heartbeat, and difficulty breathing.
 It is important that these signs are closely monitored by a medical professional to reduce the likelihood of severe symptoms.

-Stage three: Severe symptoms can begin around two days after the last drink and can last for several days.
-Of these symptoms, delirium tremens and seizures can occur without warning.
-Because these pose serious health risks and can be fatal, it is very important that individuals in Stage Three withdrawal be closely monitored by a medical professional.
+Because these symptoms pose serious health risks and can be fatal, it is very important that individuals be closely monitored by a medical professional.